 Be Prepared, Present and Prudent: Taking on a board seat isn’t a boost to your resume; it’s a fiduciary obligation with significant responsibilities.
 Prepare for and show up for meetings, ask questions, ensure proper documentation, and use your best instincts, knowledge and judgment when choosing how to respond or act.
 Increasingly, regulators have been sweeping across industry sectors with probes into more than one company and questioning various industry-wide practices.
 As a board member, it’s as important to be aware of these developments as it is to be at the company and to report anything questionable—internally or externally.

-Simon Platt co-founded StoneTurn in 2004, and was the firm’s managing partner until 2016, when he was appointed Chair.
-Simon has led and been involved in many accounting and financial […]
+Simon Platt co-founded StoneTurn in 2004 and is Co-Chair of the firm.
+He previously served as the firm’s Managing Partner until 2016, when he was appointed Chair and in 2022, […]